Farmaan-Malik/ThatPetPlace/README.md

 # Login and Registration Screens

 Both screens are built with Jetpack Compose, ensuring a smooth and responsive UI, with form validation managed using **Kotlin**.
-User authentication is securely handled by [Backend Service - e.g., Firebase Auth, Custom Backend], ensuring that all user data is encrypted and privacy-protected.
+User authentication is securely handled by backend, ensuring that all user data is encrypted and privacy-protected.

 ![ProfileImage](/images/LoginScreen.png)
 ![ProfileImage](/images/SignupScreen.png)